chancecontra/M365-Copilot-Adoption-Dashboard/README.md

 ## What it is?
 ## Functionalities
 ## Setup Instructions
+You need to do following steps:
+1. Register Graph API app
+2. Install latest version of Power BI desktop and configure it
+3. Download and run template

 ### Registration of Graph API app
 1. Sign in to the [Azure portal](https://portal.azure.com/).
    (For these actions you need at least Cloud Application Administrator role.)